-The literature review is structured by the framework developed by Argo and Main (2004).
-They identify five dimensions of warning label effectiveness: attention; reading and comprehension; recall; judgement; and behavioural compliance.
-These represent the sequential stages of information processing when consumers are exposed to warnings.
+In this review, FSANZ followed the approach of Wilkinson et al (2009) by adopting Argo and Main's (2004) conceptualisation of warning label effectiveness.
+Argo and Main (2004) identify five dimensions of effectiveness that broadly correspond to sequential stages of human information processing when consumers are exposed to warnings.
 The five dimensions are:

 - Attention: in order for a warning to have any impact on a consumer it must be noticed; without noticing a warning the information of the warning cannot be engaged with, it cannot be understood. - Reading and Comprehension: after noticing a warning, the consumer needs to read and understand the content of the message.
-If the message is unclear or has multiple interpretations, or the consumer does not have the literacy skills to read and understand the message it is unlikely to be correctly followed. - Recall: in addition to noticing and then reading and understanding a warning message, its encoding in memory will assist the subsequent retrieval and use of that information at an appropriate time.
-Recall is measured by participants correct recollection of warning label detail. - Judgement: Warnings provide new information, or remind people, about some hazard associated with a product.
+If the message is unclear or has multiple interpretations, or the consumer does not have the literacy skills to read and understand the message it is unlikely to be correctly followed. - Recall: in addition to noticing and then reading and understanding a warning message, its encoding in memory will assist the subsequent retrieval and use of that information at an appropriate time. - Judgement: Warnings provide new information, or remind people, about some hazard associated with a product.
 Individuals may make new judgements about the risks of consuming the product and evaluate the product in light of the new information provided by the warning. - Behavioural Compliance: Warnings seek to encourage safe behaviours and to discourage unsafe behaviours.
 Warnings may also encourage behaviours that contribute ultimately to a desired behavioural outcome indirectly.
-For example, a warning may encourage someone to seek further information or talk with someone else about the warning, that may lead to behaviour change.
+For example, a warning may encourage someone to seek further information or talk with someone else about the warning, these actions may subsequently lead to behaviour change.